...

 No. Under California Family Code §7501 and established case law, a parent with a custody order cannot relocate a child out of state without either the other parent’s written agreement or a court order permitting the move.
 Doing so without permission can result in emergency custody modifications and potential contempt of court proceedings.

-A Los Angeles family court judge uses the “best interests of the child” standard and applies the factors established in In re Marriage of LaMusga.
+A family court judge uses the “best interests of the child” standard and applies the factors established in In re Marriage of LaMusga.
 These include the child’s age and relationship with each parent, the reason for the move, the distance involved, and each parent’s willingness to support the child’s relationship with the other parent.

 Q3: What is the difference between a move-away case and a custody modification?